-As noted in the introductory statements, the position of the industry is somewhat uncertain.
-The exiting of two businesses from the terrestrial bookmaking market should provide greater stability and resilience to those who remain, but the outlook remains one of evolving progression from a land based industry to one dominated by the online operators.
+As has been noted for a number of years, the position of the industry is one of managed decline in the land-based sector.
+There has been exponential growth worldwide for online gambling, but the Island has not benefited from this.
+The exiting of another businesses from the terrestrial bookmaking market should provide greater stability and resilience to those who remain, but the outlook remains one of evolving progression from a landbased industry to one dominated by the online operators.
 Worldwide, the remote gambling industry is thriving, with significant improvements in customer care amongst those based in equivalent jurisdictions, but the picture in Jersey remains difficult.
 The decision of most banks to withdraw or not offer banking services to those companies in the sector (even when some do so in other jurisdictions) is unfortunate and will do little to bolster the sector.

-The picture as of 31st December 2022 reflected the poor performance noted in 2020/21.
-The Island now has 4 Class I Bookmakers, operating 20 shops and 78 machines.
-Pub machines, (Category 3 Gambling Machine licences) dropped back to 45 (47 in 2021) across 30 pubs and clubs.
+The picture as of 31st December 2023 reflected the poor performance noted in previous years.
+The Island now has 4 Class I Bookmakers, operating 19 shops and 75 machines (2022: 6 operating 22 shops and 83 machines).
+Pub machines, (Category 3 Gambling Machine licences) dropped further to 39 (45 in 2022).

-Thrift Clubs have also faced significant pressures in recent years, down another four to 12 over the period.
-As per last year's report, several have reported a difficulty in keeping or finding banking facilities and anecdotal evidence points to major banking institutions being less likely to offer this type of account as a consequence of their own competitive pressures.
+Thrift Clubs have also faced significant pressures in recent years, with the loss of another in 2022/3 bringing the total down to 11.
+As per last year's report, several have reported a difficulty in keeping or finding banking facilities and anecdotal evidence points to major banking insitututions being less likely to offer this type of account as a consequence of their own competitive pressures.
 The most common events remain 'Open the Box', Football Cards and Meat Raffles, all of which are promoted in public houses.

-Personal Gambling Licence Holders stand now at one and two Promotional Prize Lottery permit were granted.
-In relation to remote gambling services and operators, the number of permits and licences was largely consistent with the 2021 permissions: 2 Hosting Providers, 1 Gambling Software Provider and 5 platform providers (6 in 2021).
+Personal Gambling Licence Holders remain at one, and three additional Promotional Prize Lottery permits were granted, total of 5.
+In relation to remote gambling services and operators, the number of permits and licences was largely consistent with the 2022 permissions: 2 Hosting Providers, 1 Gambling Software Provider and 4 platform providers (5 in 2022).
 The existing Mirroring and Load Balancing Licence also renewed.
-Holders of a Remote Gambling Operators Licence are now 4.
+Holders of a Remote Gambling Operators Licence remained static at 4, but as noted previously, two have given notice of intention to withdraw.

 By conducting proactive and often unannounced inspections, the executive ensures that licensees and permit holders are operating in accordance with the regulatory framework and their specific licence / permit conditions.
 The inspections also create the opportunity to develop and maintain good working relationships with staff at all levels.
 To that end, all LBOs can expect to receive a minimum of 1 full inspection, with a small number receiving additional ad hoc or thematic inspections.
-All holders of Class 1 and Class 2 Bookmakers Licences are also required to complete and return to the Commission an annual Regulatory Return which provides data of gambling operations over the course of the year.
+All holders of Class 1 and Class 2 Bookmakers Licences, are also required to complete and return to the Commission an annual Regulatory Return which provides data of gambling operations over the course of the year.
 This is an invaluable record of the state of the industry and provides a measure not just of business, but more importantly the levels of self-exclusions and other social responsibility data.
+Remote gambling operators also provide regular data in respect of their operations, exclusions and other reportable events.